woookle/woookle/README.md

 ## 🧑‍💻 About me
 <div>
 ✨ I am 18 years old<br>
-👾 I am in my second year of college studying to be a website developer
+👾 I am in my third year of college studying to be a website developer
 </div>

 <br>